Last updated: 2023-08-08

 file as well.

 A user table can also be optionally selected here.
-After a successful login, the user is created via the UserSynchronizationService
+After successful authentication, the user is created via the UserSynchronizationService

 When the integration tests are active for the project, a Docker image of Keycloak is started in the BaseIT